• Skip to main content

 1. Follow the directions all the way up until putting in the oven.
 Wrap tightly with plastic wrap 3 times making sure it is airtight (make sure to label what it is on the outside!)
 Place in the freezer for up to 6 months or until needed.

 2. To cook from frozen you can either: Place in the fridge 24 hours before to begin to thaw and cook as directed below OR place straight into the oven from the freezer baking for 70-90 minutes.
-If the cheese is beginning to brown on top but not cooked through all the way, loosely wrap a piece a foil overtop until hot and cooked all the way through.
+Add the cheese on top half way through like the recipe states.

 A plate of corn casserole with a gold spoon in it, with the casserole dish, a bowl of cheese, and butter in the background.